Historic Preservation and its Cultured Despisers: Reflections on the Contemporary Role of Preservation Law in Urban Development

 Scholarly Commons Citation

 Byrne, J. Peter, "Historic Preservation and its Cultured Despisers: Reflections on the Contemporary Role of Preservation Law in Urban Development" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 784.
+784.